 The model identified the proportion of trees that were assessed as hollow in a large scale inventory based on tree species and diameter class.
 Future tree lists were produced from the Forest Resource And Management Evaluation System (FRAMES) model based on a range of proposed silvicultural scenarios, including no-harvesting in exclusion zones.
-The species and
+The species and diameter based hollow-bearing tree ratios from the original inventory were applied to tree lists to predict the future availability of hollow-bearing trees.
+Plots were allocated to forest

-&lt;sup>49 FCNSW (n.d.)
-Annual Reports.
-Accessed September 2018: http://www.forestrycorporation.com.au/about/pubs/corporate/annual-report diameter based hollow-bearing tree ratios from the original inventory were applied to tree lists to predict the future availability of hollow-bearing trees.
-Plots were allocated to forest type and growth stage strata and the proportion of harvested and unharvested areas were identified for each strata.
+FCNSW (2017) Hollow-bearing trees on the Mid North Coast of NSW - Abundance and spatial distribution now, and a model for the future.
+Unable to Access July 2019: www.forestrycorporation.com.au/\\data/assets/pdf\file/0010/716581/paper-hollow-bearing-trees-on-the-mid-north-coast.pdf type and growth stage strata and the proportion of harvested and unharvested areas were identified for each strata.
 The results indicated that the combination of Single Tree selection silviculture and comprehensive reserve network within the native forest estate would lead to an overall increase in availability of hollow-bearing trees in the longer term.
 The model has been incorporated into the application of FRAMES.